dantonnoriega/PubPol590-Sp15/06_plotting/group_task_trim_plot.md

 Split up into your groups and do the following:

-1. Import, stack, and merge the entire data set (like in the last group task)
+1. Import and stack the entire data set (like in the last group task)
-2. Trim the data, keeping only *Residential Homes* that are in the *Control* or in the *Bi-Monthly Only Stimulus* and *Tariff A*.
+2. Merge and trim the data, keeping only *Residential Homes* that are in the *Control* or in the *Bi-Monthly Only Stimulus* and *Tariff A*.
 3. Group and do a two sample t-test
 4. Plot the t-values over time.